mateuszstompor/AsyncTCP/README.md

     // Handle the connection here somehow, set connection's delegate }
 -(void)connectionHasBeenClosed: (Connection*) connection {
-    // Ivoked when a client disconnected or the connection hung }
+    // Invoked when a client disconnected or the connection hung }
 @end
 ```
 One additional step to make is to implement `ConnectionDelegate` protocol.
 It is an interface which lets you receive a notification when data is received.
 Set an instance as `ConnectionDelegate` as soon as you receive `newClientHasConnected` callback in case of `ServerDelegate` or `connectionHasBeenEstablished` in case of `ClientDelegate`.
 <h4>ConnectionDelegate</h4>

 **Interface**